 One of the greatest things about jams is their sheer variety.
 Here’s a brief list of both well-loved classics and rare types to choose from:

-Bacon jam (there’s bacon everything else, why not jam too?)
+- Bacon jam (there’s bacon everything else, why not jam too?) – it’s exactly what jam has been crying out for, right?

 How nutritious is jam?